 Map showing location of new play area

 The suppliers (two separate ones for the playground and another for the 'adult gym' equipment alongside) have now been selected.
-The first pieces of children's equipment are now in place, and the adult equipment will be installed on 3rd July - a date is awaited for the final piece, the climbing tower, as the original supplier has gone out of business.
-Everyone will be able to use the new equipment from Saturday 4th July; the playground will be briefly closed again when the tower is installed, and a formal opening will then be held.
-Work on the disabled-accessible path - incorporating a new, safer exit onto The Street - should also start soon.
+The first pieces of children's equipment and the adult fitness equipment are now in place - a date is awaited for the final piece, the climbing tower, as the original supplier has gone out of business.
+Everyone can now use the new equipment ; the playground will be briefly closed again when the tower is installed, and a formal opening will then be held.
+Work on the disabled-accessible path should also start soon.

 Back to previous page